 What Is a Narcissist?

 Usually, we see others as being narcissistic.
 Narcissists leave us feeling abused and used.
-They may manipulate you, make you feel depressed and that the world is against you.
-They pretend to be the only ones that care (even though they run you down too).
+They may manipulate you, make you feel depressed, and that the world is against you.
+They pretend to be the only ones who care (even though they run you down, too).

 Narcissists believe they are blameless and that the world is at fault.
 They are, after all, perfect.

-And while this seems despicable on paper… we all have the potential to become narcissistic, whether the notion is a conscious one or not.
+And while this seems despicable on paper… we all have the potential to become narcissistic, whether consciously or not.

-Narcissism is not an all or nothing paradigm.
-It’s more of a sliding scale, and we’re all on that scale.
-Whether or not you are a narcissist depends on how far off the middle-line you are.
+Narcissism is not an all-or-nothing paradigm.
+It’s more of a sliding scale; we’re all on that scale.
+Whether or not you are a narcissist depends on how far off the middle line you are.

-On the extreme end, you may find full-blown psychopaths that could have started out as narcissists.
+In the end, you may find full-blown psychopaths that could have started as narcissists.
 While narcissists don’t always become psychopaths, there is a strong correlation between narcissism and psychopathy.

 Inborn Narcissist Characteristics